OlivierBarbier/Zuora-Orm/README.md

 #### Using The Model Create Method

-	// Create a new user in the database...
+	// Create a new user in Zuora...
 	$account = Account::create(array('name' => 'my test account'));

 #### Updating A Retrieved Model